divinity76/captester/README.md

 # captester
 usb capacity tester (to detect fake-capacity USB drives' real capacity)
+Warning:
+# Warning:
-Warning: this is a ***DESTRUCTIVE*** scan, it will delete everything on your usb device while scanning.
+- this is a ***DESTRUCTIVE*** scan, it will delete everything on your usb device while scanning.
-Warning: this program use north of 2GB RAM while scanning. (would be possible to use less, but it would also be slower)
+- this program use north of 2GB RAM while scanning. (would be possible to use less, but it would also be slower)
 # Usage:
+Start as root/administrator from cmd/terminal.
+- ./captester
+will list all the usb devices it can find (for example `/dev/sdX`)
-./captester /dev/sdX
+- ./captester /dev/sdX
+will scan usb device /dev/sdX.
 # compiling
 this seems to work: g++ -std=c++17 -Ofast -Wall -Wextra -Wpedantic -Werror -o captester captester.cpp